asasemahmed/Computer-Vision-Cellula/teeth classification transfer learning/README.md

 The project combines deep learning and traditional machine learning techniques to classify teeth images.
 It consists of two main components:

 1. A modified MobileNet model for feature extraction
+2. Add Dense leayers for final classification prediction
-2. An SVC model for final classification
+3. An another SVC model for final classification (optinal model)

 ### Modified MobileNet